Jamaat-e-Islami

-Maududi was the creator and leader of Jamaat-e-Islami, which opposed the partition of India and the creation of Pakistan, actively working to prevent it.
-Though he opposed the creation of Pakistan fearing the liberalism of its founders and the British-trained administrators, when it happened, he viewed it as a gradual step to the Islamization of its laws and constitution even though he had earlier condemned the Muslim League for the same approach.
-After the partition of India, the organisation became the spearhead of the movement to transform Pakistan from a Muslim homeland into an Islamic state.
-Madudi, like the traditionalist ulama, believed in the six canonical hadiths and the Quran, and also accepted much of the four schools of fiqh.
-His efforts focused on transforming to a "theo-democracy" based on the Sharia which would enforce things like abolition of interest-bearing banks, sexual separation, veiling of women, hadd penalties for theft, adultery, and other crimes.
-The promotion of Islamic state by Maududi and Jamaat-e Islami had broad popular support.
+Jamaat-e-Islami opposed the partition of India and the creation of Pakistan and actively worked to prevent it.
+After the partition of India, the organisation spearheaded the movement to transform Pakistan from a Muslim homeland into an Islamic state.
+Madudi's efforts focused on transforming to a "theo-democracy" based on the Sharia which would enforce things like abolition of interest-bearing banks, sexual separation, veiling of women, hudud penalties for theft, adultery, and other crimes.
+Jamaat seeks to spur an Islamic revival, implementing Islam as a universal religion.